Commenting on your code makes you a good Software Engineer, right?

 I had believed I was doing a good job, and being a dutiful programmer by writing comments to explain my code and make it easier for the next developer to understand them.

 But, when I started applying what I learned in Code Complete, and started writing code that was often more clear than the comments I was previously writing, I realized that I was doing a greater favor to any developers who would inherit my code than simply writing comments.
-I was making my code even more clear.
+I was keeping it simple – obeying the KISS principle – and making my code even more clear.